openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 =============================

 Support for wildcard use in variables varies depending on the context in which it is used.
-For example, some variables and file names allow limited use of wildcards through the "``%``" and "``*``" characters.
+For example, some variables and filenames allow limited use of wildcards through the "``%``" and "``*``" characters.
 Other variables or names support Python's
 `glob <https://docs.python.org/3/library/glob.html>`_ syntax,